MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/port-chrome-extension.md

     > [!NOTE]
     > If your extension uses APIs that are not supported by Microsoft Edge, it may not port directly.

 1. Change the "update_URL" field in the manifest file to the value `https://edge.microsoft.com/extensionwebstorebase/v1/crx`.
-This will point to the crx of your extension in the Microsoft Edge Add-ons store and allow the Edge client to check for  extension updates.
+This value will point to the CRX of your extension in the Microsoft Edge Add-ons store and will allow the Edge client to check for  extension updates.
 1. If the name `Chrome` is being used in either the name or the description of the extension, rebrand the extension for `Microsoft Edge`.
 This step is required to pass the certification process.
 1. Test your extension to check if it works in Microsoft Edge by [sideloading your extension][ExtensionsGettingStartedExtensionSideloading].
 1. If you face any issues, you may debug your extensions in Microsoft Edge by using the DevTools, or [contact us][mailtoExtensionMicrosoft].